ConvertKit/convertkit-paid-memberships-pro/readme.txt

 Yes, for it to work you must first have an account on ConvertKit.com

 == Changelog ==

+- 1.0.1 =
+* Fixed PHP shorttag that was causing PHP parse error.

 = 1.0 =
 * Initial release